-- A. Incorrect or break of gait at walk or jog for more than 2 strides; - B. Out of lead or break of gait at lope (except when correcting an incorrect lead); - C. Knocking down an elevated pole, cone, barrel, plant obstacle or severely disturbing an obstacle; - D. Stepping outside of the confines of, falling or jumping off or out of obstacle with one foot once the foot has entered obstacle; - E. Missing one element of an obstacle on a line of travel with one foot.
+- A. Incorrect or break of gait at walk or jog for more than 2 strides; - B. Out of lead or break of gait at lope (except when correcting an incorrect lead); - C. Knocking down an elevated pole, cone, barrel, plant obstacle or severely disturbing an obstacle;

+D. Starping outside of the confines of falling or impring off or out of obstacle. - D. Stepping outside of the confines of, falling or jumping off or out of obstacle with one foot once the foot has entered obstacle; - E. Missing one element of an obstacle on a line of travel with one foot.